JackChilds/Mock-API/README.md

 4. Follow the onscreen prompt to integrate with you GitHub account
 5. Done!

+### Default Configuration
-By default, the configuration contains some example endpoints, you can view these by navigating to the dashboard and opening the server configuration or by referencing below.
+The configuration contains some example endpoints, you can view these by navigating to the dashboard and opening the server configuration or by referencing below.
 - api/test:
   - Methods
     - GET